 How to Offset Wi-Fi Costs

-Those who have The Business Platinum® Card from American Express OPEN receive 10 single use Gogo passes.
+Those who have The Business Platinum® Card from American Express receive 10 single use Gogo passes.
 These passes can be used on United flights that are operating Gogo inflight internet.

 The US Bank FlexPerks® Visa Signature® Card also provides 12 one-time passes per calendar year.